Melanated-Cyber-Kings/Project-ARMAGEDDON/LAB1/a/README.md

-# EC2 → RDS Integration LAB1a
+# EC2 → RDS Integration LAB 1a

 Learn how to securely connect an **EC2 instance** to an **RDS MySQL database** using AWS best practices.
 This lab demonstrates a foundational cloud application pattern focused on **secure compute-to-database connectivity**.